zmixnyc/manual/FAQ.md

 - Business:
 	- Such a port would be expensive to develop, so it would need to be sold commercially.
 Some plugins (proprietary, GPL, etc) would need special licensing agreements in order to be included in the package.
 Some plugins would increase the cost of the product if included in the package.
 Others would simply be omitted from the third-party plugin collection.
 	- The friction for a developer to build and test their plugins on iOS/Android is significantly higher than the three desktop OS's, which may decrease their willingness to develop Rack plugins.
 	- When serving an app on the App Store or Google Play, Apple and Google are not obligated to continue serving an app and may remove it at will or change policies on a whim that can disrupt VCV's business model.
-This would place VCV's risk in a small number of baskets.
+This would place a large risk upon VCV.

 ## Why does VCV Audio consume so much CPU?